Welcome to the website of ‘Brown to Green’ project.

 Two Sides of the River Tyne

 The Customs House is located within the historic Mill Dam conservation area and hosts a theatre, cinema, art gallery and restaurant.
-The car park area will deliver cultural-related uses which complement the use and setting of the Customs House.
+The car park area will deliver culture-related uses which complement the use and setting of the Customs House.

 Dr. Jiayi Jin